-Here is a brief description of our journey through the hospitals since the accident and the steps we made to return to Berlin from Cape Verde.
+Here is a brief description of our journey through hospitals and the steps we made to come back to Berlin from Cape Verde.

 Cape Verde, Sao Pedro island, Mindelo hospital

 At this time we find out that Jan broke his neck.

 It was c4-c5 spinal cord injury which made him paralyzed down from mid of his chest.

 Immediately after diagnosis at the same evening when we arrived doctors stabilized the neck.

 They advised to organize Jans delivery back to Germany as soon as possible and to do more neck stabilization operations.

 First days in Mindelo hospital Jan was breathing by himself, talking clearly and he was fully conscious all the time.